 For the Earth Minute and the Sojourner Truth show, this is Anne Petermann, from Global Justice Ecology Project.

-Category: Climate Justice, Earth Minute, Earth Radio, Indigenous Peoples, Social Media News Tags: Anne Petermann, chris lang, Colonialism, Conservation International, forced evictions, Indigenous Peoples, Racism, wilderness, World Wildlife Fund
+Category: Climate Justice, Earth Minute, Earth Radio, Forests, Indigenous Peoples, Social Media News Tags: Anne Petermann, chris lang, Colonialism, Conservation International, earth minute, earth radio, forced evictions, forests, Indigenous Peoples, kpfk, margaret prescod, pacifica radio, Racism, sojourner truth show, wilderness, World Wildlife Fund

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833